Almost every week we hear people complain about the lgbt acronym.

 What does Q,A,I mean?

-Queer, questioning, intersex, asexual and of course allies are missing from the most used lgbt acronym.
+Queer, questioning, intersex, asexual and of course allies are missing from the most used lgbt acronym but often and rightfully only included when the subject matter is inclusive to them too.

 The sub groups are often buried too.